ultralytics/ultralytics/docs/en/integrations/paddlepaddle.md

 ---
 comments: true
-description: This guide explains how to export Ultralytics YOLOv8 models to the PaddlePaddle format for wide device support and harnessing the power of Baidu's ML framework.
+description: Learn how to export YOLOv8 models to PaddlePaddle format for enhanced performance, flexibility, and deployment across various platforms and devices.
-keywords: Ultralytics, YOLOv8, PaddlePaddle Export, Model Deployment, Flexible Deployment,  Industrial-Grade Deep Learning, Baidu, Cross-Platform Compatibility
+keywords: YOLOv8, PaddlePaddle, export models, computer vision, deep learning, model deployment, performance optimization
 ---

 # How to Export to PaddlePaddle Format from YOLOv8 Models